Interparliamentary Commission (IPC)

 Presidium of the Board of Directors and Staff

-The Presidium of the Board of Directors, consisting of the President of the Board of Directors and two Vice Presidents is responsible for operations management at FHNW.
+The Presidium of the Board of Directors, consisting of the President of the Board of Directors and a Vice President, is responsible for operations management at FHNW.
 The President of the Board of Directors is responsible for providing the FHNW with extramural representation.
 He serves as Executive Chair on the Presidium of the Board of Directors and on the Board of Directors.
 Vice Presidents of the Board of Directors are responsible for ensuring the statutory fulfilment of our fourfold performance mandate and the delivery of quality services pursuant to that mandate.
 The Presidium of the Board of Directors is advised by a staff of expert professionals.

 Board of Directors